Explore Kenya's Magical Culture

 Witness the wildebeest Migration.

-The most revered of Africa’s safari destinations, Kenya is located in East Africa and boasts the Masai Mara National Park, renowned for its abundant wildlife and annual Great Migration.
+The most revered of Africa’s safari destinations, Kenya is located in East Africa and boasts the Masai Mara National Park, renowned for its abundant Kenya wildlife safari tours and annual Great Kenya Wildebeest Migration.
 But there is more to Kenya than meets the eye.
 The diversity of games in Kenya is simply astounding.
-From the big five to the small five, Kenya’s game parks, reserves, and other wildlife protection areas host some of the wildest game.
+From the Kenya, big five wildlife safari tour to the Kenya small five safari tour, Kenya’s game parks/reserves safari tour, and other Kenya wildlife protection areas host some of the wildest games.
 You can end your tour in Kenya with a tropical beach extension in Mombasa or Malindi!

 Masai Mara Game drive